nsnyder1992/OrderProcessingSystem/README.md

 4. uses an addCombo(orderId) method to add items within a combo
 5. uses a removeCombo(orderId) method to remove an item, if total quantity not < 0
 6. when customer is satisfied the Cashier can send order to order queue
-7. If customer decided to change the order and it is still within the orderQueue then the Cashier can update
+7. If customer decides to change the order and it is still within the orderQueue then the Cashier can update
-8. If customer decided to delete the order and it is still within the orderQueue then the Cashier can update
+8. If customer decides to delete the order and it is still within the orderQueue then the Cashier can delete

 #### Chef Work Flow with regard to Order Processing